Water Leaks or Faults

 Checking for leaks regularly and repairing them quickly is a simple way to save water and money.

-This section provides information on how to detect leaks, what to do if you find a leak and how to prevent leaks.
+The sections below provide information on step-by-step leak checks, what to do if you find a leak and how to prevent leaks.

 Preventing leaks in your home could save you money.
 Here are some simple ways to prevent leaks: